 If I promise to never do it again, does that mean I’ve repented?

 If I confess to a priest, is that enough to show that I’ve repented?

 Do I have to weep and cry in order for the repentance to count?

 If I had to come up with a one word definition for repentance, I’d say CHANGE.
 Repentance means to make a change.
 You can’t say you’ve repented unless something has changed.
-And specifically, I believe there are two types of change that are needed for a real repentance (I’ll talk about the first today and the second tomorrow).
+And specifically, I believe there are two types of change that are needed for a real repentance - one we talk about a lot and one that doesn't get as much attention.

 Repentance comes from the Greek word ‘metanoia’ which literally means “to think differently after” or “to change one’s thinking.”
 Repentance must start in the mind because that’s where sin starts.
 Sinful thoughts lead to sinful actions.

 “But each one is tempted when he is drawn away by his own desires and enticed.
 Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.”
 James 1:14-15